Skip to main content

 Enable values override option

-When the Values Override option is enabled, the platform navigates to the GitOps repository to pull the parameters from the <application-name>-values.yaml file and then redefines them in an Argo CD application accordingly.
+When the Values override option is enabled, the platform navigates to the GitOps repository to pull the parameters from the <application-name>-values.yaml file and then overrides them in an Argo CD application accordingly.

-1. If the application is deployed in the "in-cluster", open the pod terminal using a dedicated button in the environment details page:
+1. If the application is deployed in the "in-cluster", open the pod terminal using a dedicated button on the Environment details page:

 Show logs button